-With all the talk in Washington these days about “defunding Planned Parenthood,” you might think there’s a specific, Planned Parenthood line item in the federal budget that Congress and the president can just zero out.
-Turns out, nothing could be further from the truth.
+With all the talk in Washington about “defunding Planned Parenthood,” you might think there’s a specific, Planned Parenthood line item in the federal budget that Congress and the president can just zero out.
+Nothing could be further from the truth.

-Say It With Us Now: Most Federal Funding is Through Medicaid Reimbursements for Preventive Health Care
+Most Federal Funds = Medicaid Reimbursements for Preventive Care

-To really understand what federal funds pay for at Planned Parenthood, you first need to know that federal tax dollars don’t pay for abortions.
-A decades-old, unfair law already prohibits that (except in cases of rape, incest, or when a woman’s life is in danger).
+To understand what federal funds pay for at Planned Parenthood, you first need to know that federal tax dollars don’t pay for abortions.
+An unfair law already prohibits that (except in cases of rape, incest, or when a woman’s life is in danger).

-Again, most federal funding comes to Planned Parenthood in the form of reimbursements through Medicaid, the government-funded health insurance plan for people with low incomes.
-Just like other kinds of health insurance, Medicaid reimburses Planned Parenthood’s doctors and nurses for the preventive medical services they provide, including life-saving cancer screenings, HIV testing, and birth control.
-There are no special favors here.
+Most federal funds come through Medicaid, the government-funded health insurance plan for people with low incomes.
+Just like other kinds of insurance, Medicaid reimburses Planned Parenthood’s doctors and nurses for the preventive medical services they provide, including lifesaving cancer screenings, HIV tests, and birth control.

 Planned Parenthood’s health centers also get federal funds for delivering vital services through Title X, the nation’s family planning program — funds that can only be used to support family planning health care.